skynettx/raptor/README.md

 Original Raptor Call Of The Shadows author Scott Host is working on a new modernized version of the classic called Raptor Remixed.
 If you are a Raptor fan it would be cool if you would support the project on Kickstarter.
 For more information visit [www.mking.com](https://www.mking.com)

 ## Quick start
-Release builds are available for Windows and macOS.
+Release builds are available for Windows, macOS and Android.
-All release builds contain only the assets (GLB files) of the shareware version 1.2.
-If you want to play the full version you have to get the assets (GLB files) of the full version 1.2 yourself and copy them to the installation directory.
 To download the latest release build for your platform, click [Download](https://github.com/skynettx/raptor/releases/latest).
 Then install the downloaded release build on your system by following the instructions of the installer.
+You then need to obtain the assets (GLB files) of the shareware or full version yourself and copy them into the installation directory or the external system specific directory.
 That's it now Raptor is ready to play.
 For those who want to build themselves or who want more configuration information, continue below otherwise you're done here.